 There is a fine line that an individual starts to cross from being a heavy drinker to being an alcoholic.
-In many cases this line is defined by the individual as much as by the behavior.
-In alcoholics the universal problem is the inability to control alcohol intake.
+In many cases, this line is defined by the individual as much as by the behaviour.
+In alcoholics, the universal problem is the inability to control alcohol intake.

 There is a common misconception that an alcoholic is the stereotypical (wake up in the morning drinker or homeless person passed out on the communal lawn) while these individuals may be alcoholic these are more advanced stages of the disease that can be identified from far earlier warning signs.

 Thus in the vast majority of individuals on the fringes of alcoholism or in the high-functioning stages of alcoholism do not identify themselves as alcoholics.

 Many alcoholics are functional individuals in day to day life that simply have not progressed to “hitting rock bottom” stage – yet.
 Students or individuals binge drinking, stay at home moms who enjoy a few too many glasses of wine in the evening, professionals in high paced work environments, drinking buddies e.t.c frequently display the early warning signs of the inability to control their volume of intake.